siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 **There are no negative ultrareals.**

-This does not mean a square-value can never carry a minus sign.
-It means a minus-signed square-value is not produced by a real inner state:
+This does not mean a square-value can never carry a minus sign in ordinary notation.
+It means that such notation describes a rotated presentation, not an ultrareal value produced by a real inner state:

 $$
-(iu)^2 = -u^2
+\operatorname{Rot}_{\pi}(U)=(iu)^2.
 $$

-So $u^2$ can carry a minus sign when $u$ has been rotated into the imaginary direction.
-But the result is not an ultrareal value.
-It is a rotated square-value.
+Ordinary notation writes this half-turn as $-u^2$.
+The minus sign is the description of the rotation; it is not the discovery of a negative ultrareal.

 Changing the sign of the inner state does not create a negative ultrareal: